-Art enhances fine motor skills, hand-eye coordination, problem solving skills, lateral thinking, complex analysis and critical thinking skills.
+Art develops and enhances so many skills... fine motor skills, hand-eye coordination, problem solving skills, lateral thinking, complex analysis and critical thinking skills are just some.

 No matter what career you choose, those who can think flexibly and are creative problem solvers will excel.